-■ NOTE: Before installing a grip, use contact spray or alcohol to clean the inside of the grip and the handlebar of glue residue, oil, or any other contaminant.
+■NOTE: Before installing a grip, use contact spray or alcohol to clean the inside of the grip and the handlebar of glue residue, oil, or any other contaminant.

 - 1. Apply a liberal amount of Handlebar Grip Adhesive to the inside of the grip. - 2.
-Align the rivet hole in the grip with the rivet hole in the handlebar; then align the notch (inside the grip) with the slot in the handlebar and slide the grip onto the handlebar until it is fully seated. - 3.
-Wipe off any excess glue; then secure the grip with a new rivet. - 4.
-Install the plug on the head of the rivet.
+Slide the grip onto the handlebar until it is fully seated with the smooth part of the grip facing up. - 3.
+Wipe off any excess glue; then secure the grip with the handlebar plug and end-cap.